 ID: 9

-Variety of experience pre and post treatment
+Variety of experiences pre and post-treatment

 ID: 10 Highly important